GuntherRademacher/markup-blitz/README.md

   Compile an Invisible XML grammar, and parse input with the resulting parser.

   <GRAMMAR>           the grammar (literal, file name or URL), in ixml notation.
                       When omitted, the ixml grammar will be used.
   <INPUT>             the input (literal, file name or URL).

   <OPTION>:
     --indent          generate resulting xml with indentation.
     --trace           print parser trace.
     --fail-on-error   throw an exception instead of returning an error document.
-    --longest-match  partial parsing, finding the longest match.
+    --longest-match   partial parsing, accepting the longest match.
+    --shortest-match  partial parsing, accepting the shortest match.
     --timing          print timing information.
     --verbose         print intermediate results.

   A literal grammar or input must be preceded by an exclamation point (!).
   All inputs must be presented in UTF-8 encoding, and output is written in